TomasRup/angularattack2016-feelthesound/README.md

 * Listen to sounds around it
 * Transmit the sound and vibrate if the sound level is too high

 The app can be used with either one or two devices.
-Single device mode is especially well suited for deaf people who have their children nearbly, whereas multiple device mode works as an improved baby monitor - it vibrates when the sound level is too high.
+Single device mode is especially well suited for deaf people who have their children nearbly, whereas multiple device mode can be used in place of radio stations if baby is in other room,

 ![Application screenshot](readme/screenshot.png?raw=true "Application screenshot")